We scurry around

 floods that bore silt from glaciers.

-The old men bag groceries,
+They bag groceries,

-pump gas for Costco
+pump gas for Costco,

 then with a grubstake

-leave for the Idaho,
+leave for the Idaho

-into the mountains of Nevada.
+and the mountains of Nevada.

 We won’t see them